Thailand: anti-corruption compliance

 The US Foreign Corrupt Practices Act (FCPA) prohibits the bribery of ‘foreign officials’.
 It is extraterritorial in effect and impacts all US companies and persons as well as foreign companies and persons if they issue securities on a US exchange or otherwise engage in activities in furtherance of a bribe in US territory.
 Importantly, in pursuing potentially unlawful acts under the FCPA, the US Department of Justice has adopted an expansive definition of what it means to commit an act of bribery in the US and has interpreted it to catch the transfer of money through US bank accounts including, potentially, all US-dollar transactions that are cleared through bank accounts in the US.

 The FCPA also contains a books and records provision requiring issuers to make and keep accurate books, records and accounts, which, in reasonable detail, accurately and fairly reflect the issuer’s transactions and disposition of assets.
 In addition, the FCPA’s internal controls provision requires issuers to devise and maintain reasonable internal accounting controls aimed at preventing and detecting FCPA violations.
-These provisions apply to all companies, both US and non-US, that have their securities issued on a US exchange.
+These provisions apply to all companies, both US and non-US, which have their securities issued on a US exchange.
 They are expansive provisions and have been used to prosecute companies in cases where bribes have been paid to private individuals.

 The UK Bribery Act 2010 (Bribery Act) covers bribery of private persons as well as public officials.
 It also has extraterritorial application.
 For example, the Bribery Act prohibits offering or accepting a bribe outside the UK provided that the offender has a close connection with the UK.
 Persons with a ‘close connection’ include British citizens and organisations incorporated in any part of the UK.
 Similarly, the Bribery Act’s corporate offence – which occurs when an organisation fails to prevent those performing services on its behalf from paying bribes – applies not only to organisations incorporated under UK law, but also to any other company carrying on a business, or part of a business, in the UK, regardless of where the act of bribery takes place.

 The fact that conduct may not constitute an offence under local law does not necessarily mean it is permitted under the FCPA or the Bribery Act.
-Companies doing business in Thailand are advised not only to comply with domestic legislation, but should also be fully aware of the far-reaching extraterritorial effect of both the FCPA and the Bribery Act.
+Companies doing business in Thailand are advised not only to comply with domestic legislation, but also to be fully aware of the far-reaching extraterritorial effect of both the FCPA and the Bribery Act.

-Although the Thai government is viewed as relatively less bureaucratic when compared to other South East Asian countries, paying bribes to expedite licences, permits, provision of facilities and public utilities, and to receive government contracts is common.
+Although the Thai government is viewed as relatively less bureaucratic when compared to other South-East Asian countries, paying bribes to expedite licences, permits, provision of facilities and public utilities, and to receive government contracts is common.
 Police corruption in Thailand remains an issue.
 Further, judicial corruption, while uncommon, may appear in the form of decisions influenced by personal relationships.